ariel-os/ariel-os/book/src/tooling/coap.md

 in that the AS does not provide symmetric key material but only points out the respective peer's public keys.

+The token may be signed or symmetrically encrypted.
-The token is not sent in plain, but as part of the EDHOC exchange.
+It is sent to the server as part of the EDHOC exchange, after the client has authenticated the server.

 [under development in the ACE working group]: https://datatracker.ietf.org/doc/draft-ietf-ace-edhoc-oscore-profile/

-##### Using ACE from the host during development
+##### Outlook: Using ACE from the host during development

+*This section is currently not implemented.*

 While full operation of ACE requires having an AS as part of the network, CoAP servers running on Ariel OS can be used in the ACE framework without a live server.